Grade 2 Punctuation

 Our Program

-Now that your child has reached second grade, they will be expected to use basic punctuation accurately within the stories and reports they are comprising.
-They will also begin to experiment with some new forms of punctuation as the complexity of their writing increases.
+Now that your child has reached second grade, they'll be expected to use basic punctuation accurately within the stories and reports they write.
+They will also begin to experiment with new forms of punctuation as the complexity of their writing increases.

 The Basics

 Punctuation is the name for the marks we use to make our writing clear.
-They are typically used to show a reader when a sentence has come to an end.
+They're typically used to show a reader when a sentence has come to an end.
 Children at second-grade level will typically have a good understanding of how to use these basic punctuation marks:

 • Periods ( . ): for statements